Darkhawk

-Darkhawk (Christopher Powell) is a fictional superhero appearing in American comic books published by Marvel Comics.
+Darkhawk (Christopher Powell) is a superhero appearing in American comic books published by Marvel Comics.
 The character first appeared in Darkhawk #1 (March 1991), and was created by writer Tom DeFalco and artist Mike Manley.
 The character appeared in a series of self-titled comics from 1991-1995, then recurred in several limited-run series and multi-title events in the years since.
 The character's origin is based on a link between a human character and an android from another dimension known as Null Space.
 The character has also appeared in non-speaking roles on television and video games.